Anat Schwartz: 2023 New York Times articles

 In 2023, Schwartz was hired by the New York Times.
 She received credit for co-writing or assisting on seven Times articles, most on sexual violence.

 In December 2023, Schwartz, her partner's nephew Adam Sella, and Jeffrey Gettleman co-wrote three articles for the Times about "mass rape" by Hamas militants on the October 7 attack in Israel.
 The quality of the reporting in one of the articles, entitled "Screams Without Words", has been criticized.
 According to Haaretz, Schwartz was "marked as a target by pro-Palestinian organizations and media outlets.
 Anything she did or said could be used to bring her down.
 Above all, this all happened so fast, efficiently and painfully."

 According to The Intercept, an interview Schwartz did for an Israeli media podcast described the process by which she was persuaded by Gettleman to work on the assignment and mentored her in how to corroborate sources.
 A series of social media comments from relatives of a victim's family are summarised by The Intercept as indicating that there was no proof of rape and suggesting that Schwartz had interviewed them under "false pretenses".
-Photographer Eden Wesley, whose pictures were used as evidence in the Times article, stated that Schwartz had called her "again and again" for information for the article due to its importance for "Israeli advocacy."
-(Note: In Hebrew, Wesley said "להסברה הישראלית".
-This translates to hasbara, which, according to Shaul Magid, can mean either "explaining" or propaganda.)
+Photographer Eden Wesley, whose pictures were used as evidence in the Times article, stated that Schwartz had called her "again and again" for information for the article due to its importance for "Israeli advocacy".
+The Intercept stated that Schwartz was referring to Israeli propaganda efforts to influence international audiences.
 The New York Times later added a correction to a previous article by the same authors that there wasn't "forensic evidence".